Bruce McLarty

-The Harding University Board of Trustees announced on October 30, 2020 that McLarty would end his tenure as president effective November 30.
-He was succeeded by former president David Burks, who will serve until a permanent replacement is appointed.
+The Harding University Board of Trustees announced on October 30, 2020, that McLarty would end his tenure as president effective November 30.
+He was succeeded by former president David Burks, who served briefly as president until a permanent replacement was found.

 Early life

-McLarty was born on May 3, 1957 in Nashville, Tennessee.
+McLarty was born on May 3, 1957, in Nashville, Tennessee.
 The son of Durley and Sue (née Birdwell) McLarty, he has two younger siblings, a set of twins.
 McLarty's parents also had a set of triplets, all of whom died in infancy.
 Durley and Sue McLarty both graduated from Tennessee Technological University in 1960, subsequently moving the family to Oklahoma where Durley worked for the United States Army Corps of Engineers.

 McLarty never attended kindergarten; he enrolled at Wilson Elementary for first grade after his family moved to Little Rock, Arkansas.
 His parents were members of the Pulaski Heights Church of Christ.
-McLarty lived in Memphis, Tennessee for a year before moving to Washington, D.C. in 1968.
+McLarty lived in Memphis, Tennessee, for a year before moving to Washington, D.C., in 1968.
 He attended public high schools until his senior year, graduating from Harding Academy in Memphis in 1975.

 Education and marriage

 McLarty began attending Harding College (later Harding University) in Searcy, Arkansas in 1975, graduating early in 1978.
 A Bible major and biblical languages minor, McLarty lived in Armstrong Hall as a freshman and Keller Hall as a sophomore and junior.
-He met Harding nursing student Ann Hutson in 1977, and the pair eventually married on May 31, 1980 in Ohio.
+He met Harding nursing student Ann Hutson in 1977, and the pair eventually married on May 31, 1980, in Ohio.

-Bruce and Ann McLarty relocated to Marks, Mississippi in 1980, where Ann worked at a county hospital until they moved to Memphis.
+Bruce and Ann McLarty relocated to Marks, Mississippi, in 1980, where Ann worked at a county hospital until they moved to Memphis.
 In 1984, the couple participated in a mission trip to Kenya.
 McLarty has described the trip as "traumatic" and "a great difficulty"; the couple returned to the United States after fourteen months.

 Preaching and academic career

-McLarty served as the preacher of College Side Church of Christ in Cookeville, Tennessee from 1985 to 1991.
+McLarty served as the preacher of College Side Church of Christ in Cookeville, Tennessee, from 1985 to 1991.
 In July 1991, he was hired as the preacher for College Church of Christ in Searcy, Arkansas.
-After serving College Church of Christ for fourteen years, then-President of Harding University David Burks invited McLarty to become the school's "vice president for spiritual life" in January 2005.
+After serving College Church of Christ for fourteen years, then-President of Harding University David Burks invited McLarty to become the school's Vice President for Spiritual Life in January 2005.
 At some point, he also became Dean of the College of Bible and Ministry.

 In 2010, McLarty received a Doctor of Ministry degree from the Ashland Theological Seminary in Ashland, Ohio.
 His dissertation discussed how "faith-based schools tend almost inevitably to walk away from their faith, given enough time and, ironically, often become an enemy of the faith that founded them."